Kentox493/Sercing/README.md

 ## 📂 File Structure

-- sercing.py: The main script that performs the file search and download.
+- **sercing.py**: The main script that performs the file search and download.
-- requirements.txt: Lists the required dependencies for the project.
+- **requirements.txt**: Lists the required dependencies for the project.

 ## 📚 How It Works